 To direct users to the JSM portal on your Refined site instead, update the email template of every service project that you added to your Refined site.
 Find a guide here.

-If you’re using Refined for Confluence, add request type links to your documentation or knowledge base articles
+If you’re using Refined Sites for Confluence, add request type links to your documentation or knowledge base articles

 In your knowledge base, you can add request type links on relevant pages.
 That way, users can create a request straight from the knowledge base section of your site.
 For example, you can put a vacation request type link on the page that outlines your annual leave policy.
 That way, your users won’t have to leave the page they’re currently reading to take action.

-Use Space Settings to help your users even more
+Set up Confluence space settings to help your users even more

-• estimated reading time
+- estimated reading time

-• table of contents
+- a floating table of contents

-• search fields to the left-hand menu
+- search bars in the left-hand menu

 How you configure these settings depends on your site and the needs of your audience.